barcoding-bfa/fitness-assay-python/README.md

 lineages that are labelled as neutral at input and output to make sure those classes behave correctly.

 If the values of `allTimeErrors` are `NaN`, there are two possibilities.
 One is that the estimation of the additive noise parameters `kappas` went awry, which is an issue with the neutral types.
+There likely were many types marked as neutral with 0 reads somewhere in their trajectory; you may want to clean up those sparsely read lineages before trying to use the code.
-The other is that estimation of the `multNoiseParams` is somehow flawed; check the behavior of lineages with average number of reads larger than `multNoiseThresh`.
+The other possible issue is that estimation of the `multNoiseParams` is somehow flawed; check the behavior of lineages with average number of reads larger than `multNoiseThresh`.